 1980s.
 Oval button earrings in gunmetal grey/black metal with round faux peridots and square citrines for pierced ears.
 Measurements: 1 3/8 inches by 1 inch.
 The modernist design is a real find for an YSL collector.

-Tips for Buying Vintage Yves Saint Laurent Jewelry
+Tips for Avoiding Fake Yves Saint Laurent Jewelry

 - Yard sales are not usually the best place to find collectible YSL jewelry.
 If you find yourself haggling over a $5 bracelet, stop!
 It is not likely an authentic YSL.
 There is an outside chance that you find a yard sale where the seller is totally clueless about the value of a piece—but those odds are very high.
 It is not worth your time.